vohai2003/hdp_data_tutorials/tutorials/hdp/interactive-query-for-hadoop-with-apache-hive-on-apache-tez/tutorial.md

 ## Summary

-You learned to perform basic hive queries, compared Hive on MapReduce and Tez Engine.
+You learned how to create Hive tables from `.csv` files using DAS.
+We also experimented with **MapReduce** and **Tez** to observe the speed improvements of Hive on Tez.

 ## Further Reading